puppeteer/puppeteer/docs/api.md

   - `namenotresolved` - The host name could not be resolved.
   - `timedout` - An operation timed out.
   - `failed` - A generic failure occurred.
+- `priority` <[number]> - Optional intercept abort priority.
+If provided, intercept will be resolved using coopeative handling rules.
+Otherwise, intercept will be resovled immediately.
 - returns: <[Promise]>

 Aborts request.
 To use this, request interception should be enabled with `page.setRequestInterception`.